-As with any business that attracts and hosts visitors, ensuring the safety, comfort and health of our guests is essential.
-Indoor environmental quality monitoring and temperature and humidity levels using IoT sensors are key to ensuring that these Spaces breathe clean air, with ambient temperature and humidity, noise quality and light being the best choice for visitor comfort.
+As with any business that attracts and hosts visitors, ensuring the safety, comfort, and health of our guests is essential.
+Indoor environmental quality monitoring and temperature and humidity levels using IoT sensors are key to ensuring that these Spaces breathe clean air, with ambient temperature and humidity, noise quality, and light are the best choice for visitor comfort.
 Similarly, with the help of wireless IoT sensors, museum staff can proactively monitor shortages of consumables like paper towels, toilet paper, and hand sanitizer to ensure instant replenishment.

 7. Convenient facilities control

 There are many devices in the museum, and there are several kinds of lighting alone.
 The smart socket of the Internet of Things can connect all the devices, including lighting, and remotely control different lighting in specific time periods and scenes, creating a high-tech feeling and enhancing the experience of visitors.

 A famous use case for the IoT in a museum